How to get started with MeteoIO

 See page Compiling-MeteoIO.

-A few very simple applications are provided in doc/examples and can prove useful:
+Moreover, a few very simple applications are provided in doc/examples and can prove useful:

 - data_converter reads data with one plugin, processes it and writes it back with another plugin (so it can convert between data formats).
 It takes as arguments a starting date, end date and a timestep (in hours);